m-r-hunt/aoc2018/README.md

 [Last year I did Advent of Code in Go.](https://github.com/m-r-hunt/aoc2017)

 This year I'm doing it mostly in a language I created myself: Nail!
 Compiler and VM coming soon (hopefully).
-Not that Nail is very much in development, I put in some hacks to get it ready for AOC2018 and I need to make some changes to the language syntax.
+Note that Nail is very much in development, I put in some hacks to get it ready for AOC2018 and I need to make some changes to the language syntax.

 Some days I did in Rust (mostly when it was very convoluted and I wanted static types to help me).